puppetlabs/semantic_puppet/README.md

 Requirements
 ------------

-Semantic_puppet will work on several ruby versions, including 1.9.3, 2.0.0, 2.1.9 and 2.4.1.
-Please see the exact matrix in `.travis.yml`.
+semantic_puppet will work on Ruby version 2.7 and greater.

 No gem/library requirements.